Auto Graph Encoder-Decoder for Neural Network Pruning

-The reward we use offers small or no incentive for model size and FLOPs reduction.
-Without constraint, the RL agent tends to search for a tiny compression ratio for each layer.
-To get a desired model size reduction, we apply Algorithm \ref{alg} to constraint the action $a$.
-According to the original scale, the AGMC achieves the desired model size or FLOPs reduction by re-scaling all the action.
+The reward function that we use offers small or no incentive for model size and FLOPs reduction.
+Without any constraint~(e.g., FLOPs or \#parameters), the RL agent tends to search for a tiny compression ratio.
+Thus, to obtain the desired model size reduction, we apply Algorithm~\ref{alg} to adjust the action space $a$.